verrazzano/verrazzano/PLATFORM-OPERATOR-README.md

     ```
     make install-crds
     ```
-* Set the environment variable of the docker image to use when running an installation or uninstall job:
+* Set the environment variable of the Docker image to use when running an installation or uninstall job:
     ```
     export VZ_INSTALL_IMAGE="<verrazzano-platform-operator image name>:<image tag>"
     ```